Academics

 • Wellness

-During the first semester of Wellness, students focus on important developmental physical skills while connecting to the theme of community and concept of structure.
-We began this year by working on sportsmanship and teamwork through the use of cooperative games.
-Following cooperative games, the students dive into a study of the human body.
-The students work on their understanding of how the skeletal and muscular system are structured and their interconnections with one another.
-We also study the structure of the brain and how it can help us be better movers and learners.
-We incorporate mindfulness practices during our study of the brain and throughout the year.
-We incorporate fitness activities and a nutrition study on My Plate.
-Following the human body unit, the students worked on their juggling skills.
+During the first semester of Wellness, students focus on important developmental physical skills while connecting to the Community theme and concept of Structure.
+We begin the year by working on fundamental locomotor skills.
+We move on to sportsmanship and teamwork through the use of cooperative games and character education themes.
+The students then dive into a study of the human skeletal bones.
+Students work on their understanding of the skeletal system structure and how bones interconnect with one another.
+We also study the structure of the brain and how it can help us become better movers and learners.
+Mindfulness practices are incorporated in class throughout the year as students engage in fitness activities.

 The School at Columbia University